 Until now, the Archive has used this technology to support a model called Controlled Digital Lending (CDL), in which only one person at a time can “borrow” a title, meaning that the model fits what library technologist Eric Hellman has called “Pretend It’s Print.”
 The difference between CDL and what commercial e-lending platforms like OverDrive do isn’t really technological but legal.
-OverDrive uses similar technology to the Internet Archive’s CDL model, but it does so under licenses from copyright owners and pays them license fees, often higher than the books’ retail prices.
+OverDrive uses similar technology to the Internet Archive’s CDL model, but it does so under licenses from copyright owners.
+The public and school libraries that use OverDrive pay license fees per title that are often higher than the books’ retail prices.
 The Internet Archive owns a print copy of each book it e-lends using CDL; it claims that its ownership of the print book gives it a fair use right to make it available under CDL without having to seek the copyright owner’s permission or pay it any license fees.

 The Archive has said that it will continue to make e-books available this way until the U.S. national emergency is lifted or June 30, whichever is later.
 The ostensible purpose is to make materials freely available to students who are stuck at home and attending school online while brick-and-mortar libraries are closed.
 While the National Emergency Library could help students as they transition abruptly to distance learning this semester, it also provides free access to over a million in-copyright titles to anyone in the world with an Internet connection who wants them.